What Are the Height and Weight Requirements for Car Seats in Nevada?

-- Nevada child-seat law requires children less than 6 years who are under 60 pounds to be secured in the appropriate child safety seat.
+Nevada child-seat law requires children less than 6 years who are under 60 pounds to be secured in the appropriate child safety seat.

-- Children 4-7 years should ride on booster seats until they are big enough for safety belts.
+Children 4-7 years should ride on booster seats until they are big enough for safety belts.

-- Children younger than 12 years should ride in the back seat.
+Children younger than 12 years should ride in the back seat.

-Rear-facing Car Seat Laws in Nevada
+What are the Rear Facing Car Seat Laws in Nevada?

 You can use an infant-only seat until your child attains the age of 1 year, after which you can transfer him or her to a convertible seat, which allows you to keep the child rear-facing for a longer period (up to age 4) due to their higher weight limit (up to 40 pounds).
 Always secure your child in the back seat with the seat’s straps to limit movement in case of an accident.

-Forward Facing Car Seat Laws in Nevada
+What Are the Forward Facing Car Seat Laws in Nevada?

 The Nevada Department of Motor Vehicles recommends children should stay in a rear facing seat for as long as possible, but children aged 1-3 years can graduate to forward-facing seats.
 Forward-facing seats usually have a 5-point harness and tether straps, which can be used to fasten a child to the seat.
 Make sure the straps are snug above the child’s shoulder.
 Two or more fingers should not fit in between the strap and collarbone.
 The seat should be firmly installed in the back seat and away from an active airbag.